Ace Attorney (TV series)

-Ace Attorney, known in Japan as Gyakuten Saiban: Sono "Shinjitsu", Igiari! (逆転裁判 ～その「真実」、異議あり！～), is an anime series produced by A-1 Pictures, based on Capcom's video game series of the same name.
+Ace Attorney, known in Japan as Gyakuten Saiban: Sono "Shinjitsu", Igiari! (逆転裁判 ～その「真実」、異議あり！～), is a mystery anime series produced by A-1 Pictures, based on Capcom's video game series of the same name.
 It is directed by Ayumu Watanabe and written by Atsuhiro Tomioka, with Ace Attorney creator Shu Takumi serving as a script supervisor.
 The first season—which adapts the first two games of the franchise, Phoenix Wright: Ace Attorney and Justice for All—aired in Japan from April to September 2016, and was simulcast by Crunchyroll.
 A second season by CloverWorks aired from October 2018 to March 2019, adapting the third game, Trials and Tribulations.

 Premise

 Based on the first three video games in the series, Ace Attorney takes place in an alternate world where the court system has been changed to the point where trials held in first instance and courts must reach a verdict within three days.
 Phoenix Wright is a rookie defense lawyer who works under his mentor, Mia Fey.
 When Mia is murdered, Phoenix befriends her younger sister Maya, a spirit medium-in-training who can channel the spirits of the dead.
 Joined by Maya, Phoenix heads up the Wright & Co.
 Law Offices and stands up to defend his clients in court, often butting heads with several prosecutors, most notably his childhood friend Miles Edgeworth.